28 Jun Designing a multi-cloud strategy for digital transformation

 Designing a multi-cloud strategy for digital transformation

 Cloud is a major driving factor in enabling digital transformation as migrating to the cloud involves technical, operational, and cultural changes in an organization.
 Most organizations are already on the cloud or are thinking of adopting a cloud strategy.
-With so many cloud service providers offering compelling and unique technology, how do you decide which one is right for you?
+With so many cloud consulting service providers offering compelling and unique technology, how do you decide which one is right for you?
 Should you choose a cloud provider or go for a multi-cloud strategy to drive the digital transformation of your enterprise?

 To start with, what is a multi-cloud?

 Multi-cloud is a popular cloud implementation strategy consisting of two or more cloud platforms, public or private.
 It promises agility, interoperability, and flexibility between different cloud environments.
 The advancements in the field of containers and Kubernetes have helped in modernizing legacy applications and increased the popularity of multi-cloud strategies.

 How does a multi-cloud differ from a hybrid cloud?

 When you include bare metal infrastructure and one or more cloud platforms, it becomes a hybrid cloud.
 Hybrid cloud and multi-cloud are different and have different implementation strategies.

 So, why do you need multi-cloud?

 Consider that your enterprise needs advanced AI/ML capabilities of Google Cloud, 0365, or Azure Active Directory from Microsoft Azure and compute from AWS, and do not want to choose.
 You can have a multi-cloud strategy to get the best of all clouds.
 Another use case is when you have sensitive data that you can only use in a private cloud while you need the capabilities of a public cloud service.